Ko wins Founders Cup for third time in five years, beating Minjee Lee in playoff

 Atthaya Thitikul of Thailand, Aditi Ashok of India and American Angel Yin shared fifth place at 7-under — a shot ahead of Nasa Hataoka of Japan.

-Ko briefly took the lead with a birdie at No. 7 and Lee answered from 10 feet minutes.
-Ko took at 1-shot with a birdie at the par-5 12th, but Lee opened a two-shot edge with birdies at 11, 12 and 15.
+Ko briefly took the lead with a birdie at No. 7 and Lee answered from 10 feet.
+Ko took at one-shot lead with a birdie at the par-5 12th, but Lee opened a two-shot edge with birdies at 11, 12 and 15.

 Lee opened the door for Ko with a bogey at No. 16 after missing the fairway and Ko walked in with a deft downhill birdie putt at No. 18.